lemos999/Project-LaTeXize-CSAT-2026-solving-/README.md

 The reliability of LaTeXize was rigorously tested by converting the entire 2026 mock College Scholastic Ability Test (CSAT) Mathematics exam (Odd Type) into LaTeX.
 The generated code, including the VLE tags, was then used to solve every problem.

+> **Note:** Copyright for the test questions used in this verification belongs to the Korea Institute for Curriculum and Evaluation (KICE).

 **The results were a 100% match with the official answer key across all sections:**
 *   **Common Questions (Math I, Math II):** 100% Accuracy
 *   **Calculus:** 100% Accuracy